- Yaws is a neglected tropical disease that affects the skin, bone and cartilage.

 Surveys are currently in progress to assess the full extent of the disease.
-The current status of yaws in countries of the six WHO Regions is as follows:
+The current status of yaws in countries of 4 of the 6 regions of WHO is as follows:

 There are two basic stages of yaws: early (infectious) and late (non-infectious).

-- In early yaws, an initial papilloma (a circular, solid, swelling on the skin, with no visible fluid) develops at the site of entry of the causative organism.
+- In early yaws, an initial papilloma (a circular, solid, swelling on the skin, with no visible fluid) develops at the site of entry of the bacterium.
 This papilloma is full of the organisms and may persist for 3–6 months followed by natural healing.
-Without treatment, this is followed by disseminated skin lesions over the body.
-Papules (solid elevation of skin with no visible fluid up to a centimetre large) and macules (a discoloured flat skin patch without any sensory loss, e.g freckles) also occur in early yaws.
-Thickening and darkening of palms of the hand and soles of the feet characterize the early stage of yaws.
 Bone pain and bone lesions may also occur in the early stage.

-- Late yaws appears after five years of the initial infection and is characterized by disfigurement of the nose and bones, and palmar/plantar hyperkeratosis (thickening of the palms of the hand and the soles of the feet).
+- Late yaws appears after five years of the initial infection and is characterized by disfigurement of the nose and bones, and thickening and cracking of the palms of the hand and the soles of the feet.
 These complications on the soles of the feet make it difficult for patients to walk.

 In the field, diagnosis is primarily based on clinical and epidemiological findings.
-WHO has recently published a pictorial guide to help health and community health workers in the field recognize the disease.
+WHO has recently published a clinical pictorial guide to help health and community health workers identify the disease.

 Two antibiotics may be used to treat yaws.

 There is no vaccine for yaws.
-Prevention is based on the interruption of transmission through early diagnosis and mass or targeted treatment of affected populations or communities.
+Prevention is based on the interruption of transmission through early diagnosis and treatment of individual cases and mass or targeted treatment of affected populations or communities.
 Health education and improvement in personal hygiene are essential components of prevention.

 Past eradication efforts

-- Total Community Treatment (TCT) – treatment of an entire endemic community, irrespective of the number of active clinical cases.
+- Total Community Treatment (TCT) – treatment of the endemic community, irrespective of the number of active clinical cases.

 - Total Targeted Treatment (TTT) – treatment of all active clinical cases and their contacts (household, school and playmates).